-The first autorail to link Djibouti, the capital of the Territory of the Afars and Issas, with the Ethiopian capital, Addis Ababa, was unloaded at Djibouti port on Sunday (28 July).
+Background: The first autorail to link Djibouti, the capital of the Territory of the Afars and Issas, with the Ethiopian capital, Addis Ababa, was unloaded at Djibouti port on Sunday (28 July).
 The 48 ton train will provide a fast passenger service between the two capitals.

 Since the closure of the Suez Canal, Djibouti has become somewhat inaccessible to travellers.
 Shipping traffic through the port has fallen by eighty percent since the Canal was closed, transforming the railway line to Addis Ababa into the Territory's lifeline.

 The journey between the two capitals at present takes twenty-four hours.
 Three to four hours have to be allowed for customs and about 1 1/2 hours for immigration formalities.
 When the autorail is in operation, the railway authorities hope to clip the journey to twelve hours, providing arrangements can be made for both customs and immigration officials to work on board the train.